ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

-% Savio intermediate training: Savio tips and tricks: making the most of the Slurm scheduler and of installing/using software in Mamba/Conda environments
+% Savio intermediate training: Savio tips and tricks -- making the most of the Slurm scheduler and of Mamba/Conda environments
 % April 18, 2024
 % Chris Paciorek and Jeffrey Jacob